SNStatComp/urlfinding/README.md

 This function creates a file (<YYYYMMDD_>_searchResult.csv_) in the _data folder containing the search results, where YYYYMMDD is the current date.

 To facilitate splitting up multiple search sessions on bigger data files, the search function creates a file `maxrownum` in the project folder which contains the id of the record that was processed last.
-The search function will read this file to start on the next record.
-Hence if you want to start again from the beginning of a file either remove the `maxrownum` file or replace its content with 0.
+The search function will read this file upon startup and start on the next record.
+Hence, if you want to start again from the beginning of a file either remove the `maxrownum` file or replace its content with 0.

 ### Extract